Emergency Abscess Tooth Removal in Currambine

 Gingival Abscess: An abscess of the gums is caused by a bacterial infection.
 The condition is characterized by a painful and rapidly growing lesion between a patient’s gums and teeth.
 Foreign materials, such as popcorn hulls, toothpick splinters, or toothbrush bristles, tend to cause gingival abscesses.

-Among the signs and symptoms of a dental abscess are:
+What are the signs and symptoms of a dental abscess?

 While it is essential to see your dentist when you have a dental abscess, the following home remedies can reduce the pain caused by the infection: